chrisrobison/crblog/blog/md/wordle.md

 4. Create tool to assist in word probe
 5. Profit!

-There are 8,938 five letter words in total with the following letter counts:
+There are 8,938 five letter words in total with the following overall letter counts:
 ```
 s: 4649
 e: 4586